Technical Deep-Dive

 Architecture of a Full-Stack Check-In Platform

-How I built a complete Foursquare Swarm replacement in five days, then kept going: 77 API endpoints, a React 19 web app, a React Native mobile app, a Kotlin Compose watch companion, a world flight atlas, a gamification engine, and a database split into two halves that do different jobs.
+How I built a complete Foursquare Swarm replacement in five days, then perfected it over two months: 120+ API endpoints, a React 19 web app, a React Native mobile app, native Apple Watch and Wear OS companions, a world flight atlas, road-trip routing, a gamification engine, and a database split into two halves that do different jobs.

 By Michael Pierce · MDPSync · 2026

-77 API Endpoints Two-Half Database React + React Native + Wear OS Flight Atlas Background Jobs 5-Day Sprint
+120+ API Endpoints Two-Half Database React + React Native + Apple Watch + Wear OS Flight Atlas + Road Trips Background Jobs 5-Day Sprint

 Section I